sqlsaturday/PublicDocuments/readme.md

 This site also runs the SQL Saturday blog with GitHub Pages serving the hosting.

 If you wish to submit a blog, please contact the webmaster or create a pull request if you are an organizer or speaker.
+We would love to see more reveiews, pictures, and experiences from SQL Saturday events.